ibm-cloud-docs/vmwaresolutions/services/caveonix_license_ordering.md

 # Ordering Caveonix RiskForesight licenses
 {: #caveonix_license_ordering}

-This information applies to VMware vCenter Server instances only.
-It does not apply to VMware Regulated Workloads or Security and Compliance Readiness Bundle instances.
+This information applies to VMware vCenter Server® instances only.
+It does not apply to VMware® Regulated Workloads or Security and Compliance Readiness Bundle instances.
 {:note}

-You can order a Caveonix RiskForesight™ license without associating it to any VMware vCenter Server® instance for licensing and activation of your on-premises workloads.
+You can order a Caveonix RiskForesight™ license without associating it to any VMware vCenter Server instance for licensing and activation of your on-premises workloads.

 ## Before you begin
 {: #caveonix_license_ordering-reqs}